khalidgt95/athena/README.md

 4. The "announcements" Slack channel is for announcements only.
 Announcements are done by the Athena committee.
 Discussions happen in more specific channels.
 5. There are two general channels for you to get guidance and help:
     1. questions_and_answers for any kind of information based on your questions
-    2. improvements for suggestions and discussions around project Athena and how to improve it
+    2. improvements for suggestions and discussions around project Athena and how to improve it.

 The [kick-off page](kick-off.md) summarizes what we will do to get started.